Will I recommend Home Staging to someone else as a career?

 One of my mentors is at a point where she and her team have staged so many homes, they couldn’t care less about shopping for furniture and accessories.
 They’re at a point where Home Staging is a job and shopping for furniture and décor isn’t very exciting.
 I’m not at that point yet and that’s why I’m focused on cherishing the early years, to the point where I write these blogs because what I’ve experienced (and continue to experience) is what Home Stagers don’t talk about.
 Yes, you’ll see the pretty pictures on social media and probably compare where you are in your business to those pictures.

-The truth is, those pretty pictures don’t tell you: 1) How much financial debt that person has put their family through in order to stage that home, 2) How their extremely reasonable prices have resulted in them having office locations in unsavory areas, 3) How they ruined their credit overspending what they couldn’t afford for their business 4) The relationships they’ve ruined because they don’t have the personal or professional development to be able to effectively handle business situations, 5) How their health and wellness is being impacted because of the stress they’ve put themselves through trying to manage a business, and the list goes on and on.
+The truth is, those pretty pictures don’t tell you: 1) How much financial debt that person has put their family through in order to stage that home, 2) How their extremely reasonable prices have resulted in them having clients who constantly nickel-and-dime them, 3) How they ruined their credit overspending what they couldn’t afford for their business 4) The relationships they’ve ruined because they don’t have the personal or professional development to be able to effectively handle business situations, 5) How their health, wellness and family are being impacted because of the stress they’ve put themselves through trying to manage a business, and the list goes on and on.
 Not to mention, staging a home can be physically demanding, even if you're hanging pictures, placing throw pillows and decor pieces.
 Everything that glitters ain’t gold!

 My honest opinion is to be ready to deal with WHATEVER you have to deal with in order to have a business and move forward with your business.
 For example, I know a Home Stager who just relocated to another city, therefore she’s looking to build up her business in the new location.
 One day she inquired on Facebook about the most effective way to connect with realtors.
 She’s reached out to realtors and they haven’t been proactive in returning her calls.
 She’s dealing with a reality that many of us deal with.
 You have to be able to take action, even when you see ZERO RESULTS!
 It can take up to 15 “touches” in order for someone to feel comfortable enough to hire you.
 The reason is because these people are going to pay you at least $1k to stage their home and they’re paying this money to a total stranger.